 Look at the most successful blogs in any niche.
 Their writing is always top notch.
 It engages people on an emotional level and draws them into the story.

-As a fierce advocate of better writing, I wanted to create a writing course that provides detailed, hands-on instruction, because there is simply nowhere bloggers and writers can go to get a world-class writing course at an affordable price.
+As a fierce advocate of better writing, I wanted to create a writing course that provides detailed, hands-on instruction because there is simply nowhere travel bloggers and writers can go to get a world-class writing course at an affordable price.

 — If you’ve been wondering how to improve your writing, this course will help you learn how to craft a story that will captivate readers.